kimiekomi/articles/vigenere.md

 <br>

-### Step 2: Iterate through each letter in the messagee
+### Step 2: Iterate through the message and obtain new index
 <br>

 ```python